guidance-guarantee-programme/pension_guidance/content/shop_around.md

 The more information you have prepared when you meet with one, the more you will benefit.
 This includes details of the value of your pension pot and other income.

-Check your adviser is registered and approved by the (Financial Conduct Authority (FCA) before you pay for advice.
+Check your adviser is authorised by the Financial Conduct Authority (FCA) before you pay for advice.
 You can check the [FCA register](http://www.fsa.gov.uk/register/home.do) to make sure.

 ###What a financial adviser will do